How to plan a budget wedding that looks expensive and is still the best day ever

 Or maybe food is your fave thing ever but you don't need flowers or favours people are going to just leave behind.

-Think about what’s important to you and what you can get rid of.
-There are no rules – it’s your unique wedding!
+Think about what's important to you and what you can get rid of.
+There are no rules - it's your unique wedding.

-Only invite people you really want to be there.
-You could always invite your workmates over later in the evening and ask them to bring their own drinks – like a house party when you were a teenager.
+You could always invite your workmates over later in the evening and ask them to bring their own drinks - like a house party when you were a teenager.

 All a simple ceremony involves is saying you agree with what the registrar says and signing the paper that makes you a married couple (eek ok that's pretty exciting!)